Many of us feel uncomfortable with silence.

 And probably the most telling contrast of all is between sound and silence.

-The ability to pause and use silence effectively, as well as creating space, also gives the listener a chance to catch up with what is being said.
+The ability to pause and use silence effectively, as well as create space, also gives the listener a chance to catch up with what is being said.

 Silence is a great tool precisely because it creates a degree of pressure and expectancy.